zkhan96/obsidian/Usul Fiqh/Commandments/Commandments and their types.md

 ### Can amr be limited to time and place?
 Yes, for example, Hajj.
 Or for a sacrifice for a major mistake done during hajj, must only be done within the haram.

+## Fulfilling commandments
+## Adaa
+Translation: performance
+Instruction by shari'ah to fulfill something at its correct time.

+## Example
+You perform fajr salah in its fajr time, this is called adaa

+Adaa has two types:
+1. Kamil: in the best form
+2. Qasir: minimum

+The highest form of adaa of salah is adaa with jama'ah, this is adaa kamil.

+Qasir would be, outside of jama'ah

+## Qadaa
+The instruction to be fulfilled but the way it was meant to be fulfilled, it was not

+In both cases, it was wajib